watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 This is an empirical, performance-based granular activated carbon (GAC) model that works under the following criteria and assumptions:

+   * simulation of this unit model is supported by the Multi-Component Aqueous Solution (MCAS) Property Package
    * supports a single liquid phase only
    * supports adsorption of a single solute species only while other species are considered inert
    * supports steady-state only